bburns/PyVoyager/README.md

 This file is used by the `vg composite <volume>` command to generate the color frames.

-The clips are generated with the `vg clips [targetpath]` command, which links all the images into target subfolders (arranged by planet/spacecraft/target/camera), numbering them sequentially, and running **ffmpeg** to generate an mp4 clip for each.
+The clips are generated with the `vg clips [targetpath]` command, which links all the images into target subfolders (arranged by planet/spacecraft/target/camera), numbering them sequentially, and running [ffmpeg][ffmpeg] to generate an mp4 clip for each.
 The target size is also used to control the speed of the movie, slowing down when the target is closer, but the framerate can also be controlled via the `framerateConstants.csv` and `framerates.csv` files.

 The `vg movies` command then concatenates all available clips into movies, using the order specified in `db/movies.csv`.